More information on Smart Energy Systems

 Subsidy scheme available to accelerate innovations on Smart Energy Systems

 In order to realize the goals of the Rotterdam Climate Agreement and the Roadmap Next Economy, the municipality of Rotterdam aims to accelerate the rollout and upscaling of the commercial applications of Smart Energy Systems (SES).
-The final round to apply for the subsidy closed on June 3rd 2022.
-Keep an eye out on the website for possible new openings.
+The round to apply for this subsidy is now open.
+Applicants can apply for a grant until November 10, 2023.

 A new, robust, sustainable, and flexible energy system is of the utmost importance for the city of Rotterdam.
 Realizing such a system calls for intelligent networks for the decentralized generating of energy, as well as various digital services and business models to facilitate the decentralized transport and use of energy.
 Consider, for example, smart initiatives that finetune the balance between supply and demand, initiatives for the temporary storage of energy, or initiatives that prevent congestion.